 The Allepey Shikara.

-The price: We were quoted 800 rupees per person per hour.
-Not an option for us on a budget.
-Far too expensive.
-Again, they only take the broader waterways.
+- Like the water taxis, the Shikara’s only take the broader waterways.
 Being too big to go down the backstreets.
 We never saw any on the smaller waterways.
 I don’t like to say this but I will.
 You do look a bit pompous sitting there in your velvet lined longboat.
 Sorry, but its true.

 The Alleppey Houseboat: